Readify/madskillz/README.md

 - As a person I’d like my review to be based on several iterations, like an ongoing conversation, that way I feel like there’s been opportunity to grow and measure my growth.

 ### Some thoughts from my leader's perspective
-- As a leader I’d prefer to provide insights for someone I’ve been working with closely, where I’ve experienced what it’s like going on the journey with them.
+- As a leader I’d prefer to provide insights for someone I’ve been working with closely, where I’ve experienced what it’s like to face the challenges they have, helping them as they develop and mature.
 - As a leader I’d like this process to be centred around the person’s growth as an individual.
 - As a leader I’d like (very much) not to be “milked” for information, but have it collected as a natural by-product of leading a person.
 - As a leader I’d like to think that I’m not *solely* responsible for a person’s growth/salary/promotion in Readify.